plast-lab/doop/documentation.md

 #### doop.core.ImportGenerator
 The fact declarations import generator.
 Mimics the behavior of the writeImport bash script.

-#### Analysis inputs - the `doop.resolve` package
+#### Analysis inputs - the `doop.input` package
-The `doop.resolve` package contains a simple mechanism for dealing with the various analysis inputs and dependencies (local jar files, local directories, remote jar URLs and jars held in the Maven Central repository).
+The `doop.input` package contains a simple mechanism for dealing with the various analysis inputs and dependencies (local jar files, local directories, remote jar URLs and jars held in the Maven Central repository).
-The mechanism is based on the `doop.resolve.Dependency` and `doop.resolve.DependencyResolver` interfaces.
-The first holds a mapping from a String value to a local file and the second offers a mechanism to construct this mapping in the context of an Analysis.
+The mechanism is based on the `doop.input.Input`, `doop.input.InputResolver` and `doop.input.InputResolutionContext` interfaces.
+The first holds a mapping from a String value to a set of local files, the second offers a mechanism to construct this mapping in an `InputResolutionContext` which ultimately holds the whole set of mappings between inputs and files.

 #### Other classes